JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/dot_product.rst

 Description
 -----------

-This node calculates the dot product of the 2 input vectors.
+This node calculates the dot product of the two input vectors.

 .. image:: images/dot_product_node.png
    :width: 160pt